loqun/assesment/README.md

 ## Overview

-This is an assessment project for **HandShake**.
+This is an assessment project for **HendShake**.
 It includes various tasks, exercises, and tools to demonstrate core functionalities.
 It is a Todo List app

 ## Features